Tor circuit fingerprinting defenses using adaptive padding: Threat model

-For the purposes of this research, we assume that the attacker is either a LAN adversary or a relay adversary.
-This is because the attacker needs to be able to extract fine-grained features out of the client's traffic and in particular distinguish cells from each other.
-In this section we go into more detail on the various adversary classes.

 A \emph{relay adversary} can be part of the Tor network by setting up relays as part of a \emph{Sybil attack}.
 This allows the attacker to spectate or even influence the user's traffic.
-During this work, the main adversary class we are concerned about is the guard adversary since they are in position to know the location of the user and hence have more power if they manage to carry out a circuit fingerprinting attack.
+During this work, the main adversary class we are concerned about is adversarial guard nodes since they are in position to know the location of the user and hence have more power if they manage to carry out a circuit fingerprinting attack.
 A guard adversary can perform traffic analysis attacks on the user's traffic since they have full visibility on the Tor circuit and the cells transferred within.
 While they cannot see the types or contents of Tor cells, they can still see the exact number of incoming and outgoing cells.

-A \emph{LAN adversary} can be the network administrator of the user, their ISP, or any other intruder between the user and their guard node.
-A LAN adversary can collect TCP traces from the user and then use heuristic algorithms to turn those traces into fine-grained cell sequences.
-For the purposes of this research we assume this is indeed possible with high accuracy\cite{lan-adversary-ian}.
-The website fingerprinting literature has been historically assuming that this is possible with a high-probability of success\cite{KwonALDD15,ian-wf-lan}; in \autoref{sec:lan-strength} we discuss how that assumption ties into the circuit fingerprinting problem.
+A \emph{network adversary} can be the network administrator of the user, their ISP, or any other intruder between the user and their guard node.
+A network-level adversary can collect TCP traces from the user and then use heuristic algorithms to turn those traces into fine-grained cell sequences.
+For the purposes of this research we assume this is possible with high accuracy\cite{lan-adversary-ian}.
+The website fingerprinting literature has been working with the assumption that this is possible with a high-probability of success\cite{KwonALDD15,ian-wf-lan}; in \autoref{sec:discussion} we discuss how that assumption ties into the circuit fingerprinting problem.

 \paragraph{Separating the problems}